Primed Priors for Simulation-Based Validation of Bayesian Models: Case studies

+In order to construct the primed prior, we generate synthetic datasets by simulating from the assumed gamma regression model, using a set of fixed parameter values ($\beta_0 = 1$, $\beta_k = 0.1$ and $\alpha = 1$), and by resampling observations from the bodyfat dataset without replacement (i.e. the "external data" approach for synthetic data generation; Section~\ref{sec:sub:dataset-sources-real}).
+We find that synthetic datasets of size $\tau=M=15$ (equal to the number of model parameters) are sufficient to produce a primed prior for which all parameters are calibrated, as shown on the right side of Figure~\ref{fig:case_1_ecdf}.
+This holds even for the higher censoring threshold ($1e-16$), as very small response values become very unlikely under the primed prior and censoring, which would introduce a mismatch with the generating model, no longer occurs in practice.

-To better understand the scaling of the implicit prior with the size of the preconditioning dataset and the width of the original prior, as well as differences between preconditioning data-generating approaches, we ran a small simulation study.
+To show the effect of the primed prior relative to the size of the preconditioning dataset and the width of the original prior, we ran a small simulation study.
 The different priors are based on the recommendations detailed in the Stan manual \citep{standevelopmentteam_prior_2023}, namely a completely flat (improper) prior, a vague prior, a very weakly-informative prior, and a standard weakly-informative prior.
 The latter three are presented in Equations \eqref{eq:vague}, \eqref{eq:very_weakly_informative}, and \eqref{eq:weakly_informative}, respectively.
-We selected several sample sizes for the preconditioning data from $N = 5$ to $N = 30$, with higher resolution around the number of model parameters (i.e., around $N = 15$). \begin{multicols}{3}
+We tested various sample sizes for the synthetic data from $N = 5$ to $N = 30$, with higher resolution around the number of model parame ters (i.e., around $N = 15$). \begin{multicols}{3}

-\end{multicols} In addition to using subsets or power-scaled versions of the real bodyfat data for preconditioning, we also ran SBC using simulated preconditioning data, generated directly from the assumed gamma regression model.
-As fixed parameter values we chose, exemplarily, $\beta_0 = 1$, $\beta_k = 0.1$ and $\alpha = 1$.
-We repeated the simulations $T = 10$ times, drawing a new preconditioning dataset for each run.
-We then drew $J = 100$ SBC datasets $\tilde{y}^{(j)}$ with $50$ observations each per run, and drew $S = 1000$ posterior samples per SBC model $M^{(t,j)}$ to calculate the rank statistic $R^{(t,j)}$.